cookna/CI-ldapproxy/README.md

 3. From separate terminal window run some built in functionalities the proxy allows
   * Example query
     * ldapsearch -h localhost -p 389 -D "uid=username, o=pps" -w password -b "o=pps" ou=groups
+      - ldapsearch: specific function call to the cloud identity server.
+        List of all server functions
+          - ldapsearch
+          - ldapadd
       - h: DONT KNOW HOW TO EXPLAIN
       - p: Port Number
       - D:
         - uid: username of valid user on cloud
         - o= DONT KNOW
       - w: Password of valid user
-      - b: DONT KNOW
+      - b: Container search.
+        List of Container searches:
+          - "ou=users, o=pps": searches users
+          - "ou=groups, o=pps": searches groups
+          - "o=pps": searches both users and groups
-      - last agruement is what the proxy will interpret and determine which functionality to use.
+      - last agruement is what the proxy will interpret and determine which container to use.
+Depending on -b arguement.
-        * Proxy Functions
+          - With -b of "ou=groups, o=pps"
+            * uid= _groupName_ : returns group information
-          * ou=groups: Returns all groups
+            * If there is no argument, all groups are returned.
-          * ou=users: Returns all Users
-          * ou=_username_: Returns all information on the _username_, if _username_ is not in cloud null it returned
+          - With -b of "ou=users, o=pps"
+            * uid= _username_ : returns user information
+            * If there is no argument, all users are returned.

 ## Functions in ldapproxy.js